fullben/mvcFX/README.md

 ### Structure

-This project contains both the mvcFX library, and an example project.
-The library can be found in the `mvcfx` subproject, while the text editor example is implemented in the `mvcfx-example-editor` subproject.
+This project contains the mvcFX library code.
+The library can be found in the `mvcfx.lib` module.

-### Example Application

-The example is a very basic implementation of a text editor.
-For launching the editor, simply execute the main method of the `de.fullben.editor.Launcher` class.

 ## Features